coinscan

 What is a Client?

-In technology, a client refers to a piece of software or hardware that requests information or resources from a server.
+In technology, the meaning of client refers to a piece of software or hardware that requests information or resources from a server.
 Clients are typically used in client-server architectures, which are common in many computer networks and online systems.

 A client is responsible for initiating a connection to a server, sending requests for information or resources, and receiving responses from the server.
 The client can be a separate piece of hardware or software running on a computer, or it can be integrated into a larger software application.